 Any appliances sold in Australia are subject to testing to ensure they work safely and reliably with natural gas.
 They are tested with varying gas compositions to account for the varying sources of natural gas supplied around Australia.
 One of these “limit” gas compositions already contains 13% hydrogen.

-We are also undertaking our own appliance testing program in which an Australian certified laboratory tests Australian appliances with various percentages of hydrogen.
+We have also undertaken our own appliance testing program in which an Australian certified laboratory tests Australian appliances with various percentages of hydrogen.
 Initial test results indicate that appliances will work safety and reliably with a 5% renewable hydrogen blend.
 Full results will be available before we begin supplying blended gas.

 This is consistent with literature and international projects which are supplying up to 20% hydrogen blends.